plenoptic-org/plenoptic/docs/index.rst

 Models, Metrics, and Model Components
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- Steerable pyramid, [Simoncelli1992]_, a multi-scale oriented image decomposition.
+- Steerable pyramid, [Simoncelli1992]_ and [Simoncelli1995]_, a multi-scale
+  oriented image decomposition.
 Images are decomposed with a family of oriented filters, localized in space and frequency, similar to the "Gabor functions" commonly used to model receptive fields in primary visual cortex.
-  The critical difference is that the pyramid organizes these filters so as to effeciently cover the 4D space of (x,y) positions, orientations, and scales, enabling efficient interpolation and interpretation (`further info <https://www.cns.nyu.edu/~eero/STEERPYR/>`_ ).
+The critical difference is that the pyramid organizes these filters so as to effeciently cover the 4D space of (x,y) positions, orientations, and scales, enabling efficient interpolation and interpretation (`further info
+  <https://www.cns.nyu.edu/~eero/STEERPYR/>`_ ).
 See the `pyrtools documentation
   <https://pyrtools.readthedocs.io/en/latest/index.html>`_ for more details on
   python tools for image pyramids in general and the steerable pyramid in particular.
 - Portilla-Simoncelli texture model, [Portilla2000]_, which computes a set of image statistics that capture the appearance of visual textures (`further info <https://www.cns.nyu.edu/~lcv/texture/>`_).
 - Structural Similarity Index (SSIM), [Wang2004]_, is a perceptual similarity